 Hazards and Controls:Retail Industry

-Approximately 3 million hard-working Texans make their living in the retail industry.
+Approximately 3.5 million jobs in Texas are supported by the retail industry.
 Some are young people new to the workforce.
 Some are seasoned retail professionals, and still others are temporary workers providing seasonal help.
 All have the right to a safe, healthful workplace.

 Hazard: Workplace Violence